ialbert/biostar-central/README.md

     make recipes init serve

 In each case visit `localhost:8000` to view the site.
-To list all the additional commands that may be executed with

-    python manage.py help --settings biostar.forum.settings

-or for recipes:

-    python manage.py help --settings biostar.recipes.settings
+The administrative username and password are set via the `ADMINS` and the `ADMIN_PASSWORD` settings in `biostar/accounts/settings.py`.
+By default both the admin login name and the default admin password are set to

+    admin@localhost

+Make sure to override these on a publicly facing site!

-## Note
+## Important note

 The software follows the recommended practices for developing [Django web applications][django] .

 The [Django documentation][django] contains a wealth of information on the alternative ways to deploy the site on different infrasructure.

+DO NOT add your settings information into the public codebase!
+Create a custom settings file, within that import default settings then override the fields that you wish to customize:

+    # Import all default settings.
+    from biostar.recipes.settings import *

+    # Now override the settings you wish to customize.
+    ADMIN_PASSWORD = "foopass"

+Consult the The [Django documentation][django] for details.

-##  Additional confguration
+##  Additional configuration

 To run bioinformatics oriented recipes further configuration of your environment may be necessary.
 You may perform these via the following instructions: